 short answer: The scientific evidence is that alcohol helps cause (only) two cancers: aerodigestive and liver.
-These are very rare ways to die, and the increased chance that drinkers die from these cancers is tiny.
-A large body of evidence continues to support a causal association between moderate drinking and longer life, due largely from less risk of diabetes and less risk of dying from heart disease.
+These are rare causes of death, so the increased chance that drinkers will die from these cancers is tiny.
+A very large body of evidence continues to support a causal association between moderate drinking and longer life, due largely from less risk of diabetes and less risk of dying from heart disease.

 sub-title: Can Good Intentions Corrupt Science?

 Recently an article by a Kiwi Professor gained global press coverage with sensational headlines along the lines of “proof that alcohol causes cancer”.
 This is a very significant claim which therefore deserves significant scrutiny.
 Unfortunately in this case I’m afraid that there has been an abuse of science.
 I’m very interested in the corruption of science, and science communication.
-This doesn’t always arise from corrupt individuals or bad faith – good intentions, moral vanity, and a desire to please a dominant funding body will often lead to bias.
-That’s what it looks like here: perhaps a case of seeing what you want to see in the evidence, or perhaps even deliberately misusing the evidence to achieve a social/political objective (‘the ends justifies the means’?).
+This doesn’t always arise from corrupt individuals – more common causes of bias are good intentions, moral vanity, and a desire to please a dominant funding body.
+That’s what it looks like here: perhaps a case of seeing what you want to see in the evidence, or perhaps even deliberately misusing the evidence to achieve a social/political objective (‘the ends justifies the means’)?

 The scientific evidence suggests alcohol helps cause (only) two cancers, areodigestive and liver, though these are rare and the elevated risk of death is tiny.
 It’s wrong and unethical to scare the public, and to misrepresent the medical evidence.

 Connor’s conclusions are not based on new data, nor data analysis.
 Her article was published in the journal Addiction‘s “for debate” section.
-Its purpose is to examine whether it might be reasonable to consider the (weak) correlations seen in population studies as causal evidence that drinking alcohol increases your risk of cancer.
+The article’s purpose was to examine whether it might be reasonable to consider the (weak) correlations seen in population studies as causal evidence that drinking alcohol increases your risk of cancer.

 Connor says alcohol causes some cancers.
-This conclusion is based almost entirely on epidemiological studies that show drinkers have slightly higher rates of some specific cancers (and slightly lower rates of a few others).
+This conclusion is based almost entirely on epidemiological studies that show that in surveys of populations drinkers have slightly higher rates of some specific cancers (and slightly lower rates of a few others).
 In doing so she places great faith in epidemiology, far more than many of her colleagues.
 A more sober analysis would adopt the epidemiologists’ rule of not considering risk estimates of less than a factor of 3 as indicating any causality (see Taubes 1995 ‘Epidemiology faces its limits’, Science, 269:5221, 164-69), e.g. smokers have more than 20 times the risk of lung cancer.
-Unlike smoking, alcohol and cancer studies seldom report risk estimates anywhere near a factor of 3.
+Unlike smoking, alcohol-cancer studies seldom report risk estimates anywhere near a factor of 3.

 The well known problem with epidemiology studies is that they show correlations that are often not causal – they can be completely spurious due to confounding factors.
 For example, population data might show that elderly people who exercise regularly tend to live longer.
 But elderly people who are afflicted with debilitating health issues are very likely to exercise less (many will be simply unable to undertake exercise), so really it is health that is determining both the exercise as well as the longevity.
 Exercise might well be doing good but the risk estimate (for not exercising) is going to be inflated.

-The problem with comparing alcohol drinkers, of various levels, to lifetime non-drinkers is that alcohol drinkers tend to smoke more, and they also tend to be more urbane and wealthier.
+The problem with comparing alcohol drinkers, of various levels, to lifetime non-drinkers is that alcohol drinkers tend to smoke more, and they also tend to be less likely to live in rural areas and more likely to be wealthier.
 Moderate drinkers might be people who tend to be adopt other healthy behaviours, while heavy drinkers may be self-medicating because of mental or physical ill-health.
 The ability for statistics to control for such confounding correlations is rather poor.
 So there are plenty of reasons for caution in treating a correlation seen in population data as causal.
 Here are some funny examples of real but non causal correlations.

 Connor understands that confounds produce spurious correlations yet refrains from discussing any likely confounds in her assessment of whether alcohol causes cancer.
-Instead she goes off on a tangent discussing possible confounds for the well established link between drinking and a much lower risk of heart disease.
-Here she suddenly loses her faith in epidemiology (i.e. when she doesn’t like the results).
+Instead she goes off on a tangent discussing possible confounds for the well established link between drinking and a (substantially) lower risk of heart disease.
+Here she suddenly loses her faith in epidemiology, i.e. when she doesn’t like the results.
 For Connor to even discuss heart disease is rather odd, given that her article is about cancer.
 And to discuss confounds for heart protection but then to dismiss potential confounds for her claimed causal link with cancer is at best an abrogation of scientific scepticism.

 1. First, Connor says, there is a dose-response relationship between alcohol consumption and some cancers, that is, any increase in drinking is associated with increased cancer risk.
 However, she then (rightly so) contradicts herself in pointing out that for most of these cancers meta-analysis shows no risk for light drinking.
 Connor should have noted that some meta-analyses show heightened risk only for the heaviest level of persistent drinking (which is problematic, as this group may contain alcoholics and people drinking as self-medication for health problems, a confound completely ignored by Connor (and many others)).

 2. Second, Connor notes “evidence that, for some cancers, the risk associated with alcohol attenuates when drinking ceases”.
-Now this is what we would expect if there were a causal relationship, but it is odd that in this epidemiological analysis the risk drops so slowly, taking decades before drinking cessation results in the small elevated risk subsiding to that of a non-drinker.
+Now this is what we would expect if there were a causal relationship, yet it is odd that in such population studies the correlation between drinking and cancer risk drops so slowly, taking decades before drinking cessation results in the small elevated risk subsiding to that of a non-drinker.
 This suggests the apparent alcohol risks have more to do with confounding factors than a direct causal relationship (i.e. lifestyle factors that slowly regress to the mean).
 Regardless, this evidence is of poor quality, to quote from one of the meta-analyses that Connor references “Too few studies have addressed this question, and of the studies that have, all have significant limitations” and further “the only statistically significant relationship that we observe is that drinkers who recently quit drinking have a higher risk of liver cancer than current drinkers”.
-It would clearly be wrong to make much of this evidence, because the models have huge error margins, and anyway they are hardly supportive of a causal link between alcohol and cancer.
+It would be wrong to make much of this evidence, because the models have huge error margins, and anyway they are hardly supportive of a causal link between alcohol and cancer.

 For the other cancers Connor mentions, the evidence of causality is extremely poor.
 In contrast, the evidence is vastly more convincing that drinking alcohol moderately reduces heart disease, diabetes, dementia, and overall mortality.
 In addition to meta-analyses of many population studies, we have plausible biological mechanisms, supported by lab studies, animal experiments, and hospital trials.
 Meta-analysis of dozens of experiments shows administering alcohol to subjects leads to rapid positive changes in biomarkers for heart health (Brien et al 2011).
 We also see changes in drinking linked to changes in rates of heart disease, diabetes and overall mortality, e.g. people who increase their drinking lower their risk of heart disease.
 In sum, this is what a plausible case for causality looks like.

-So apart from aerodigestive and perhaps liver cancer, Connor is wrong, there isn’t evidence to support the hypothesis that drinking alcohol causes cancer.
+So apart from aerodigestive and perhaps liver cancer, Connor is wrong, the evidence does not support the hypothesis that drinking alcohol causes cancer.
 And even for oral/throat cancer, the risk may be confined to smokers and people with particular ALDH enzyme mutations.